mirkogitdata/mirkogitdata.github.io/README.md

 It is customizable for many devices, because we are in the first period of mobile imaging.

-In short, about my portfolio,
+In short, about my portfolio.